Sydney Wildlife Tours

 Sydney wildlife is pretty impressive for a large international city.
 Australia’s most famous native animals are by far its marsupials.
 Kangaroos, wombats and koalas are some of Australia’s most internationally recognised and adored animals and they may be found not far from Sydney.

-We have unusual animals found in no other countries with some pretty impressive traits as well as large impressive birds and a host of colourful beautiful parrots.
-Whilst you will not find most of these animals in Pitt St, no Sydney tour is complete without seeing our amazing wildlife.
+We have unusual animals found in no other countries with some pretty impressive traits as well as large impressive birds and more than our share of beautiful colourful parrots.
+Whilst you will not find most of these animals in Pitt St, no tour is complete without seeing our amazing wildlife.
 Here are some of the fauna that makes up our Sydney wildlife.

 Male Australian King-Parrots are the only Australian parrots with a completely red head.
 Females appear the same as males except for a completely green head and breast.
 All Australian king parrots have a red belly and a green back, with green wings and a long green tail.

 The beautiful rainbow Lorikeet is common throughout our city and feeds mainly on nectar, pollen and fruit.
 It brightens up any day and can be trained over time to accept food from human beings becoming quite docile.
 We spot them on our Parrots tour but they are often high up in the trees.